Bangladesh military policeman injured in machete attack

 The government, however, rejected Islamic State’s claim and blamed the growing violence in Bangladesh on its domestic political opponents linked to Islamist parties.

-“This is a conspiracy to destabilize the country and to foil the war crimes trials,” said Home Minister Asaduzzaman Khan.
+“This is a conspiracy to destabilise the country and to foil the war crimes trials,” said Home Minister Asaduzzaman Khan.